AFKrcher/probe/README.md

 #### Welcome Message

-GET: `/api/partner/:key`
+GET (POST, PUT, PATCH): `/api/partner/:key`

 RESPONSE:

 `"Welcome to the PROBE partner API!
-For documentation, please visit the README at https://github.com/justinthelaw/PROBE."`
+For documentation, please visit the README at https://github.com/justinthelaw/PROBE."` (`"Partner made an empty {POST, PUT, PATCH} request!"`)

 ## How To Contribute